emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom version of vidstack player. ✔️

+Community Favorites: 🌟

+***
+## Freek
+### Score: 24/26
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 3 sources and does auto-switch if one fails. ✔️
+1. Auto-next works as expected. ✔️
+1. Sites UI is good, feel modern and unique. ✔️
+1. Allows adding + searching your own subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watch lists + history, and you can login to sync them across devices. ✔️
+1. Has decent sorting options, and AI bot, history recommendations. ✔️
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player (first player). ✔️

 ***
 ## SpenFlix